MichaelCurrin/py-project-template/README.md

 See the [Template Notes](/docs/template-notes/) part of the docs for more info.

-## Related projects

-- [Python app](https://github.com/MichaelCurrin/docker-quickstarts/tree/master/examples/python_app) in Docker Quickstarts repo - if you're interested in running in a container.
-- [Python Package Quickstart](https://michaelcurrin.github.io/python-package-quickstart/) to make a package that can be installed with `pip`p.

 ## Documentation
 > How to install and run this project